Go back

 “There are things that AI and ML will never be able to catch.
 So, it’s really interesting when someone can see something that is phishing and flag it and protect the entire organization.”

-Material’s Phishing Herd Immunity is a low overhead way to take a big bite out of this problem.
+Material’s Phishing Protection is a low overhead way to take a big bite out of this problem.
 It enables even a single employee to immediately protect everyone else in the firm from similar phishing messages, even before IT or Security has investigated.
 The unexpected benefit—Brian didn’t need to retrain anyone to work with the new solution because Material seamlessly integrated into the firm’s existing reporting flow.
 He highlights that “people really appreciate the level of care and know that the tools are working behind the scenes to protect them.”
 Once again, employee feedback was unusual for a security rollout.

 “People really appreciate the level of care and know that the tools are working behind the scenes to protect them.”